|

 comic Leon Errol danced a "Turkish Trot," with his pants falling down

-in the midst of a massive Julian Mitchell dance routine.
+in the midst of a massive Julian Mitchell dance ensemble.
 Women

 calling for the right to vote were spoofed in "The Ragtime